This is a course with limited capacity.

-- has knowledge of important routines in a modern analytical laboratory
+- can explain important routines in a modern accredited analysis laboratory

-- can assess the credibility of an analytical result based on the knowledge of the analytical method and quality assurance data
+- can assess the quality of an analytical result based on knowledge of the analytical method and quality assurance data

-- manages good laboratory practice, with special focus on safety and analytical quality in an accredited laboratory
+- can create good laboratory routines, with special emphasis on safety and ensuring analytical quality in a laboratory

-- can apply modern laboratory equipment and instrumentation for chemical analysis
+- can use modern laboratory equipment and instrumentation for chemical analysis

 Required Previous Knowledge